jgdumas/Fast-Matrix-Multiplication/README.md

 **`FMM-maple-proofs`, Proofs of accuracy bounds in Maple**:

 - `Minimal2Norm`: Proof of the Frobenius norm minimal point of Fast Matrix Multiplication in Strassen's orbit
+- `LowerBoundGamma`: Proof of a lower bound on the growth factor of Fast Matrix Multiplication in Strassen's orbit